 Leaf chemistry

-Corn leaf N content increased significantly in response to N addition (Figure 1; P<0.0001; all statistical results are presented in Table 1), but was unaffected by the addition of Si alone (P = 0.43) or Si in combination with N (P = 0.65).
-Similarly, leaf Si content increased significantly with the addition of Si (P = 0.0005; Figure 1), but was not altered by the addition of N alone (P = 0.99) or N in combination with Si (P = 0.44).
+Maize leaf N content increased significantly in response to N addition (Figure 1; P-values are presented in Table 1), but was unaffected by the addition of Si alone or by Si in combination with N (N+Si).
+Similarly, leaf Si content increased significantly with the addition of Si (Figure 1), but was not altered by the addition of N alone or by N+Si (Table 1).

 Insect performance assays

-Despite the lack of main or interactive effects of N or Si on armyworm survival (Figure 2A), when assessed as an LSM contrast, the N+Si-treated plants significantly increased the survival of armyworms compared with those feeding on Si-treated plants (P = 0.047).
-The interaction between N and Si addition had a significant effect on armyworm development time (P = 0.038), with armyworms fed N-treated and Si-treated plant material pupating approximately 1.5 days sooner than those fed control leaves (Figure 2B).
+Despite the lack of main or interactive effects of N or Si on armyworm survival (Figure 2A), when assessed as an LSM contrast, the N+Si-treated plants significantly increased the survival of armyworms compared with those feeding on Si-treated plants (Table 1).
+The combined addition of N and Si had a significant effect on armyworm development time (Table 1), with armyworms fed N- and Si-treated plant material pupating approximately 1.5 days sooner than those fed control leaves (Figure 2B).
 However, there were no effects of N or Si addition on final pupal weight (Figure 2C).

 Compensatory feeding assays

-The Si treatment resulted in a significant (P = 0.03) decline in leaf consumption, but there were no such decreases with N alone (P = 0.62) or in combination with Si (P = 0.53; Figure 3A).
-There was a significant interaction between N and Si addition on approximate digestibility (P = 0.005), with the digestion of N-treated and Si-treated corn leaves much higher than control or N+Si-treated leaves (Figure 3B).
-Furthermore, the N+Si treatment resulted in significantly lower digestibility than Si-treated plants (LSM contrast, P = 0.045).
-There was a significant effect of N alone (P = 0.007) as well as an interaction with Si (P = 0.001) on leaf N assimilation efficiency, with increased assimilation of the N-, Si- and N+Si-treated plants relative to control leaves (Figure 3C).
+The Si treatment resulted in a significant decline in leaf consumption, but there were no such decreases with N alone, or in combination with Si (Table 1, Figure 3A).
+There was a significant interaction between N and Si addition on approximate digestibility, with the digestion of N- and Si-treated maize leaves much higher than control or N+Si-treated leaves (Figure 3B).
+Furthermore, the N+Si treatment resulted in significantly lower digestibility than Si-treatment (Table 1).
+There was a significant effect of N alone as well as an interaction with Si on leaf N assimilation efficiency, with increased assimilation of the N-, Si-, and N+Si-treated plants relative to control leaves (Table 1, Figure 3C).

 Discussion

-The results of this study provide some level of support for our original prediction that the addition of Si would have a negative effect on the true armyworm, and that the simultaneous addition of N would have a mitigating effect.
+The results of this study provide some support for our original prediction that the addition of Si would have a negative effect on the true armyworm, and that the simultaneous addition of N would have a mitigating effect.
 However, the impact observed varied considerably depending on the parameter measured.
-The addition of Si did result in increased mortality of early instars (Figure 2A) as reported for other invertebrate taxa (Kvedaras & Keeping, 2007).
+The addition of Si did result in increased mortality of early instars as reported for other invertebrate taxa (Kvedaras & Keeping, 2007).
 Neonate armyworm larvae feed collectively, a behavior observed in many lepidopterans that is believed to help overcome plant physical defenses (Fitzgerald, 1993).
-Consequently, changes in leaf abrasiveness following the addition of Si could increase mandibular wear (Massey & Hartley, 2009; Ebeid et al., 2013), and/or reduce the ability of young larvae to handle and masticate plant matter (Hunt et al., 2008), resulting in higher mortality.
-However, the deleterious effect of Si was at least partially mitigated when there was a concurrent application of N (Figure 2A).
-This may be explained in part by the increased leaf %N (Figure 1), because adding N with Si can improve dry matter assimilation efficiency (Nabity et al., 2012), and thus starvation may have been partially offset by an increased retention of plant material consumed.
+Consequently, changes in leaf abrasiveness following the addition of Si could increase mandibular wear (Massey & Hartley, 2009; Ebeid et al., 2013) and/or reduce the ability of young larvae to handle and masticate plant matter (Hunt et al., 2008), resulting in higher mortality.
+However, the deleterious effect of Si was at least partially mitigated when there was a concurrent application of N. This may be explained in part by the increased leaf %N, because adding N with Si can improve dry matter assimilation efficiency (Nabity et al., 2012), and thus starvation may have been partially offset by an increased retention of plant material consumed.